jinsung-kim/jinsung-kim.github.io/_posts/2023-04-01-The-Stranger.md

 ![The Stranger](https://i.gr-assets.com/images/S/compressed.photo.goodreads.com/hostedimages/1507384334i/24111720._SX540_.jpg)

-Nobel Prize winning author Albert Camus’ academically canonized _The Stranger_ highlights the ironies of enforcing meaning in a void and the absurdities that surround us as humans walking towards the same cold, lifeless fate.
-‘Since we're all going to die,’ the protagonist says, ‘it's obvious that when and how don't matter.’ _Le Monde_ ranked it as number one on its 100 books of the century list, so naturally I came into this novel a bit skeptical of its critical acclaim.
+Nobel Prize-winning author Albert Camus' _The Stranger_ highlights the ironies of enforcing meaning in a void and the absurdities that surround us as we all walk towards the same lifeless fate.
+'Since we're all going to die,' the protagonist says, 'it's obvious that when and how don't matter.'
+Le Monde ranked it as number one on its 100 books of the century list, so naturally, I came into this novel a bit skeptical of its critical acclaim.

 Despite it's short runspan, _The Stranger_ is certainly worthy of its praise.
 Even though its writing style can be rather dull and overly simple, I was shocked in the end how each line seemed to play a part in the final outcome of Meursault's ending both physically and mentally.
 Camus' prose mirrors one of a professional athlete - there is no excessive movement or effort.
 The writing is incredible efficient, deliberate, and graceful.